shividhar/algorithmsdotjs/README.md

 ### Use as dependency

-1. Install algorithms.js as `npm install algorithmsdotjs`
+1. Install algorithmsdotjs as `npm install algorithmsdotjs`

 ## Contributing